 How to Track Appetite Changes on GLP-1 Therapy

 Many people on GLP‑1 therapy notice appetite shifts but rarely record them systematically.
 Tracking appetite reveals patterns, supports motivation, and improves notes for clinician visits.
-Most users report appetite suppression within the first week of therapy (SNAQ Blog).
-Studies also show daily calorie intake often falls by about 16%–39% after starting GLP‑1 treatment (Systematic Review of GLP-1RA Patient Experiences).
+Many patients report reduced appetite in the early weeks, though experiences vary.
+Some studies report reductions in daily calorie intake after starting GLP‑1 therapy (Systematic Review of GLP-1RA Patient Experiences).
 You only need a smartphone and a simple hunger rating scale to start.
-Pepio helps you keep a clear record of hunger ratings, meal timing, and food tolerance alongside dose history and weight.
+Pepio helps you track dose history, symptoms, weight changes, and notes.
+You can use the notes or symptom fields to capture appetite ratings and any meal‑timing or food‑tolerance observations.
 This simple record makes trends easy to spot and conversations with your clinician more useful.
 Pepio is for organization and self‑tracking only and does not provide medical advice.
 Learn more about Pepio’s approach to appetite tracking if you want practical tools to stay consistent and review progress between appointments.

 Step‑by‑Step Appetite Tracking Process

 Start with a short plan: track appetite every day for the first 90 days, record immediate post‑shot hunger, and review weekly trends.
 Daily logging captures short‑term effects and helps reveal patterns over time.
-Research supports systematic daily logs during early weeks of GLP‑1 therapy to improve insight and adherence (WHO guideline; 90‑day monitoring plan).
+A 90‑day monitoring plan is a practical self‑tracking approach during the initiation period.

-1. Set Up Pepio for Appetite Tracking — Open the Pepio app, navigate to the ‘Appetite’ module, and create a new GLP‑1 routine.
+1. Set Up Pepio for Appetite Tracking — Open the Pepio app, create a new GLP‑1 routine in Pepio and use the symptom/notes fields to record appetite and food noise, or use Pepio’s free GLP‑1 Symptom Log for in‑browser tracking (GLP‑1 Symptom Log).
 This establishes a dedicated place for all hunger‑related entries.
 Why it matters: Centralizing entries stops notes and screenshots from fragmenting your record.
 Pitfall: Skipping setup scatters entries and makes trend analysis harder.
 Tip: name the routine with the medication and start date so you can match logs to dose changes.

 2. Choose a Simple Rating Scale — Use a 1–5 hunger rating (1 = no appetite, 5 = very hungry) and decide on a consistent time (e.g., morning, pre‑meal, bedtime).
 Why it matters: A single, consistent scale produces comparable scores you can average by week.
 Pitfall: Changing scales or times hides real trends.
 Micro‑tip: pick one anchor (like “pre‑breakfast”) and stick with it each day so week averages are meaningful.